Huber01/Huber01/README.md

 ### Hi there 👋
-I am Agustin Juan Rubi junior developer!
+I am Agustin Juan Rubi!

 I've had the chance to learn and build projects with these techs